Documentation Index

 5. Set ACG

 First, create an application server (APP server) that will communicate with MySQL Server to be created from Cloud DB for MySQL on the NAVER Cloud Platform console.
-The application server (APP server) can be created from the i_menu > Services > Compute > Server menu on the NAVER Cloud Platform console.
+In the NAVER Cloud Platform console, you can create an application server (APP server) by navigating to Menu > Services > Compute > Server.

 You can refer to the following user guides:

-• Access settings using port forwarding of the NAVER Cloud Platform (Classic)
+• Configure access by using port forwarding on the NAVER Cloud Platform (Classic environment)

-• Set up access to Private Domain using an public IP of the NAVER Cloud Platform (VPC)
+• Configure access to the private domain using a public IP on the NAVER Cloud Platform (VPC environment)

-When setting up access using an public IP, you must check the administrator (root) password required to access the server, using the Get amin password feature.
+When you configure access using a public IP, check the administrator (root) password required to access the server by using the administrator password check feature.

 Note

 SSL VPN makes connecting to MySQL Server more secure.
-For better security, it is recommended to use SSL VPN product for administrative purposes.
+Using SSL VPN is more secure when the server is used for administrative purposes.

 Once you complete setting up the access environment, use the terminal program to test if you can connect to the application server properly.